Covered calls options chain how

 Practically, a repeatable process is to screen for candidates with liquid chains (volume and open interest per strike above 100), confirm IV rank, pick a strike by delta per the plan (covered calls delta 0.16–0.30, cash-secured puts delta 0.10–0.25), choose expirations balancing theta and premium (often 30–60 days for many retail income traders), use probability-of-profit and mid-to-bid execution techniques to estimate real premium, size positions relative to capital at risk, and plan roll rules before entering.
 Limit orders, position sizing and scheduled reviews, consistently applied, reduce slippage and behavioral errors.
 The remainder of the page presents a structured, step-by-step framework.

-Create a ChatGPT article prompt for covered calls options chain how to choose strike
+Open a ChatGPT article prompt workflow for covered calls options chain how to choose strike

-Build an AI article outline and research brief for covered calls options chain how to choose strike
+Review an article outline and research brief for covered calls options chain how to choose strike

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.